William E. Hunt: Montana Supreme Court

 Hunt ran unopposed for a second term in 1992.
 Under Montana state law, judges in uncontested nonpartisan primary elections automatically advance to the general election.
 The general election then becomes a choice of "retain/do not retain".
 Hunt was retained by Montana voters with 68.2 percent of the vote (232,640 votes).

 Hunt was widely perceived as a liberal on a court with a strong conservative majority in his first term, when he was often in minority.
 Although he did not often write decisions, Justice Hunt was often assigned the task of writing decisions when he voted with the majority.
 In the 1990s, the court gained a liberal majority.
 Former law clerks said that Hunt used the gray areas of the law to protect individuals, the powerless, the poor, and minorities.
 Hunt described his judicial philosophy differently: "I'm a liberal and you guys call me a liberal.
 I think a liberal is a person who has had a lot of experience and is not bound by what happened in the past, but understands the past."
 While Hunt said judges had to interpret the law as written, he also emphasized that laws are enforced in the real world.
 Total objectivity by judges was not possible, and the best judges were those with extensive experiences.
 Montana Supreme Court Associate Justice Terry N. Trieweiler noted that Hunt wrote several important decisions regarding employer accountability in worker injury cases, consumers' rights, environmental law, and civil liberties.
 Associate Justice Jim Regnier observed that Hunt was widely praised in the legal community for acting as a mentor to young attorneys while an associate justice.

 The 77-year-old Hunt declined to seek reelection in 2000, and retired from the Montana Supreme Court.
 He was succeeded by Patricia O'Brien Cotter.

 Awards and honors

 The Montana Trial Lawyers Association gave Hunt three awards.
-The first was two were its Public Service and Career Achievement awards, given in 2000, and the third was its Citizens Award, presented in 2007.
+The first two were its Public Service and Career Achievement awards, given in 2000, and the third was its Citizens Award, presented in 2007.
 Hunt received the Jeannette Rankin Public Service Award from the Montana chapter of the ACLU in 2009.

 In 2003, William E. Hunt was inducted into the U.S. Army Officer Candidate School Hall of Honor.